ankitects/anki-manual/src/importing.md

 already in your collection, just because you've modified its first field.

 You can specify a GUID to have Anki use this instead when looking for duplicates.
-If no are found and a new note is created, it is assigned the provided GUID.
+If an existing note with the provided GUID is not found, and a new note is created with the provided GUID.